Studies

 Language proficiency requirements and Qualification

-Only certified professionals who have completed the appropriate degree may work as a registered nurse.
-After completing the degree, you will apply for the right to practice nursing profession from Valvira, the National Supervisory Authority for Welfare and Health, according to the Act on Health Care Professionals (559/1994).
+After completing the degree, you will apply for the right to practice nursing profession from Finnish Supervisory Agency, according to the Act on Health Care Professionals (559/1994).
 Health care professionals are required to have the sufficient oral and written Finnish/Swedish language proficiency.

 Scholarships and tuition fees